 ALT + 64 yes, that was only TWO digits.

-Here is what pressing ALT, holding it, and pressing 64 on the RIGHT SIDE numerical keys area, does in MY computer, and probably yours: @
+Here is what pressing ALT, holding it, and pressing 6 and then 4 on the RIGHT SIDE numerical keys area, does in MY computer, and probably yours: @

 You cannot do this with the numerical buttons at the top area of your keyboard...it MUST be at the right side numerical area. (laptops are different, however).

-PART 2.
-Printing or sending special characters from your
+PART 2: Printing or sending special "characters" (no, not your crazy friends) from your

 What follows is NOT intended to be a course in ANSI/ASCII and other characters, but is intended to QUICKLY give you a working knowledge.
 You can put the characters you want into WORD and other word processing documents, as well as in E-Mails!!...this tells you how to do it.